jacob-keller/L0G-101086/README.md

 compiler suite.
 I have a CodeBlocks project file included in the repository which should work out of the box.

+If you do not wish to bother compiling simpleArcParse, the [Github Release](https://github.com/jacob-keller/L0G-101086/releases) page can be used to download a precompiled binary of the program.
+You can download this and update the configuration to point to it instead of compiling yourself.

 ## Running

 To run the script, you should be able to right click each script and use "run